folklabs/freecycle-groups-scraper/README.md

-A Morph.io scraper that collects Freecycle groups.
+A Morph.io scraper that collects group links from networks like Freecycle and Freegle.